dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/recognized-text-lines-result.md

 ### originalImageHashId

-The hash id of the source image.
-You can use this ID to get the source image via [`DSIntermediateResultManager`]({{ site.dcv_ios_api }}core/intermediate-results/intermediate-result-manager.html) class.
+The hash id of the original image.
+You can use this ID to get the original image via [`DSIntermediateResultManager`]({{ site.dcv_ios_api }}core/intermediate-results/intermediate-result-manager.html) class.

 <div class="sample-code-prefix"></div>
 >- Objective-C